Men, Make Your Health a Priority

 Get Started

 This isn’t a complete list of all the preventive tests often covered by health plans at no charge to you.
-A good place to learn more about which screenings are right for you is a visit with your primary care physician or provider.
+A good place to learn more about which screenings are right for you is a visit with your primary care provider.
 Schedule a yearly exam and talk about screenings and a preventive care plan tailored to your health needs.

 *Preventive services at no cost applies only to members enrolled in non-grandfathered health plans.
 You may have to pay all or part of the cost of preventive care if your health plan is grandfathered.
 To find out if your plan is grandfathered or non-grandfathered, call the customer service number on your member ID card.